 Christine Taylor's practice primarily focuses on the discovery phase of complex litigation and regulatory actions on matters ranging from telecommunications, pharmaceuticals, manufacturing, and retail trade.
-Ms. Taylor has extensive experience in overseas discovery and document collection, having led and coordinated projects in Turkey, Brazil, and India.
-In 2011, Ms. Taylor was embedded with a client in Delhi, India to lead a six-month document collection where she successfully balanced the needs of the client, the firm, and multiple vendors.
+Ms. Taylor has extensive experience in overseas discovery and document collection, having led projects in Turkey, Brazil, and India.
+In 2011, she lead a six-month document collection in Delhi, India, where she successfully balanced the needs of the client, the firm, and multiple vendors.
 More recently, Ms. Taylor led a small team of attorneys tasked with performing strategic case data analysis in a very large multidistrict litigation.

-Prior to attending law school, Ms. Taylor worked for several years as Assistant Editor at the National Press Club in Washington, DC.
+Prior to attending law school, Ms. Taylor worked for several years as assistant editor at the National Press Club in Washington, DC.

-- JD, Case Western Reserve University School of Law, 2004
+- J.D., Case Western Reserve University School of Law, 2004

-- BA, History, University of Minnesota - Duluth, 1994
+- B.A., History, University of Minnesota - Duluth, 1994

 - District of Columbia